Top 8 des aliments sources de vitamine D - DIJO Paris

 These fish are also very rich in omega-3.

 It is recommended to consume 1 to 2 per week, favoring small oily fish (sardines, mackerel, herring, anchovies).
-Indeed, large fish such as salmon and trout are rich in heavy metals/pollutants (mercury, PCBs, dioxins).
-Since toxins attach themselves to fats, their consumption should be limited.
+Indeed, large fish like salmon and trout are rich in heavy metals/pollutants (mercury, PCBs, dioxins).
+Since toxins bind to fats, their consumption should be limited.

 In concrete terms, a can of sardines or mackerel provides you with part of your daily needs.